Wooooo/remove-tabs/README.md

 console.log(a); // 'These\n\t\t\t\tare annoying!!!'
 ```
-So I use tagged function to remove them.
+So I use tagged function to remove them. <br/>
+It checks first line's tab number and removes other lines's tabs according to it.
 ```
 const r = require('remove-tabs');

 var a =
 r`      Not